 Packing the Wrong Type of Gloves

 Gloves aren’t going to keep your hands warm if you keep taking them off to use your phone.
-Get a pair that’s touchscreen compatible, like Saloman Gloves.
-We like these because they have a built-in finger cover that turns these gloves into mittens for extra warmth, but gives you the mobility of gloves when you need to snap a photo or send a text.
+Get a pair that’s touchscreen compatible, like Cevapro Winter Gloves.
+I like these because they’re extra warm but still have good mobility for when you need to snap a photo or send a text.

 Leaving Behind Sunglasses